rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 And many more.

-Most of the features are pre-configured so that you can generate a google feed and Facebook feed with the least effort possible, and start promoting on Google Shopping immediately.
+Most of the features are pre-configured so that you can generate a Google feed and Facebook feed with the least effort possible, and start promoting on Google Shopping immediately.

 == Why Use Product Feed Manager for WooCommerce? ==

 Product Feed Manager is the one stop solution to your WooCommerce product feeds for Google Shopping and 170+ popular marketplaces.

-You will be able to create accurate product feeds in just a few steps, without having to spend hours on documentation.
+You will be able to create accurate WooCommerce product feeds in just a few steps, without having to spend hours on documentation.
 The plugin comes with a super easy UI that helps you understand the feed generation process even without any in-depth technical knowledge.

 The plugin includes pre-configured WooCommerce feed templates for all the supported merchants so that you do not need to manually create the whole feed from scratch.
 In fact, you can literally start from zero and create perfect product feeds in as low as 5 simple steps!